sandraelekes/GMIT-ps/README.md

   ### ***Square root***

     Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
 You should create a function called sqrt that does this.\
-    addition to the task: The weekly task is trickier than the previous ones but I really suggest you try to crack it.
+Addition to the task:
+    The weekly task is trickier than the previous ones but I really suggest you try to crack it.
     You'll find a simple algorithm for the problem if you Google "Newton's method for square roots".
     I really recommend trying to code it up yourself rather than looking at others' implementations.